 - Research strategy with summary of proposed analytic strategy

-- NIH-formatted biographical sketch for the Principal Investigator and any co-Principal Investigators
+- Please attach NIH-formatted biographical sketches for the Principal Investigator (PI) and any co-Principal Investigators.

-- Letter from any applicable groups that will be studied (e.g., medical student clerkship or residency program director)
+- Please also provide one letter of support from any applicable groups that will be studied in this project (i.e. medical student clerkship or residency program director).

 Applicants must be an MD, DO, or PhD with a full-time clinical or research position in an academic medical institution where the research will be conducted.
-Applicants must also be an ASE member in good standing.
-If the applicant is currently in residency training, they must obtain a sponsor letter from an ASE member or program director at their primary research institution.
-Please contact email@example.com to confirm your member status.
+Applicants must also be an active ASE member in good-standing or have a Co-PI who is an active member of the ASE.
+If the applicant is currently in residency training, they must obtain a sponsor letter from an Active ASE member at their primary research institution.

-Progress reports are due to the Research Collaborative at quarterly intervals, and final reports are due one month after completion of the project.
-The Research Collaborative will pass along all summary details of the research projects to the ASE Executive Board at its regular meetings.
-Details on reporting requirements and templates will be sent to the PI after project selection by the Research Collaborative.
+Progress reports (technical and financial) are due to the MERG committee at quarterly intervals and final reports (technical and financial) are due one month after completion of the project.
+The MERG committee will pass along all summary details of the research projects to the ASE Executive Board at its regular meetings.
+Details on reporting requirements and templates will be sent to the PI once awarded.